Skip to main content

 • *4

-From FY2022, the method for disclosure has been changed to secure conformity with a calculation formula for information disclosure via securities reports, as stipulated under guidelines issued by the Ministry of Health, Labour and Welfare, which has made it mandatory to announce the status of childcare leave utilization.
+From the fiscal year ended March 2023, the method for disclosure has been changed to secure conformity with a calculation formula for information disclosure via securities reports, as stipulated under guidelines issued by the Ministry of Health, Labour and Welfare, which has made it mandatory to announce the status of childcare leave utilization.
 This applies to domestic consolidated subsidiaries only.

 • *5